BIMM Germany Admissions FAQs

 We don’t price our courses by semester.
 Instead, we price by each academic year, which comprises two 15-week semesters.
-Depending on your fee eligibility, you can find out more on our fees page.
+Depending on your fee eligibility, you can find out more on the Fees & Finance page.

 Is it possible to get a scholarship?

 Can I choose the songs I want to perform in my audition for Popular Music Performance, Songwriting or the Joint Honours degree?

 All Popular Music Performance (Guitar, Vocals, Bass & Drums), Songwriting and Joint Honours applicants are required to perform a song of their choice.
 It can be anything you are comfortable with performing – something that represents you, your approach to your chosen instrument or discipline, and your overall technical ability.
 You are welcome to perform with a backing track or acapella, and your performed piece should be at least three minutes long.

-If you are applying for Professional Musicianship (Vocals, Drums, Bass or Guitar), we encourage you to perform a cover so our lecturers can reference your performance to the original song.
-If you are applying for Songwriting, your performed piece must be an original track, which you have written.
+If you are applying for BMus Popular Music Performance (Vocals, Drums, Bass, or Guitar), we recommend performing a cover so our lecturers can reference your performance to the original song.
+If you are applying for Songwriting, your performed piece must be an original track that you have written.